jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 ## Follow up

-We have tried to provide an introduction and summary of the core concepts to build a performance measurement system, we will be providing more details in other articles about:
+We have tried to provide an introduction and summary of the core concepts to build a performance measurement system with the intent to follow up with more details in other articles about:

-* Mechanics and math of Measurements and Metrics
+- Mechanics and math of Measurements and Metrics
-* An extended system model and how to use it to pick metrics to support decisions
+- An extended system model and how to use it to pick metrics to support decisions
-* An example of application to API Endpoint Observability
+- An example of application to API Endpoint Observability

 Stay tuned.